Overcoming Capacity Limitations for Rural and Small Municipalities Across the Prairies

 This webinar took place on October 27, 2023.
 Watch the full recording below or on YouTube.

 This webinar is the first in a series of three fall webinars by IISD's Natural Infrastructure for Water Solutions (NIWS).
-Watch the second webinar Pathways to Financing Natural Infrastructure in Canada and register now for our third webinar Strengthening Natural Infrastructure Through Public Policy, scheduled for December 5.
+Watch the other webinars in this series: Pathways to Financing Natural Infrastructure in Canada and Strengthening Natural Infrastructure Through Public Policy.

 Our Speakers